Insurance FAQ

 • Schedule an appointment with RD.

-• RD will submit a claim to the insurance company, and if accepted/approved by the insurance, payment is made.
+• In-network: RD will submit a claim to the insurance company, and if accepted/approved by the insurance, payment is made to the RD from the insurance company.
+Additional fees may be due such as co-pay/co-insurance and will be billed accordingly.

-• There is a possibility that insurance may deny claims, if so, the patient is financially responsible for the appointment session(s) and will receive an invoice to be paid.
+• There is a possibility that insurance may deny claims and/or partially cover services, if so, the patient is financially responsible for service fees as listed on the EOB and will receive an invoice to be paid.